FAQs | Educator Resources | Student Submission Guidelines | Teacher Submission Guidelines | Letters From Winners

 READ - Select a fiction or nonfiction book, book series, essay, play, poem, short story, or speech you have read that you feel strongly about.
 (Sorry, no song lyrics!)
 It might be a book that helped you through a difficult time, or it might be a book that simply touched your heart or inspired you.

 REFLECT - Think before you write.
 How did this author’s work change you or your view of the world?
 How and why are you different now than you were before you read this work?

 PERSUADE - Write a personal letter to the author stating how reading his or her work changed you.
 Be personal and persuasive!
 Support your ideas with specific details, including details from the work itself.
 This is not a fan letter, but rather a reflection on how an author’s work influenced you.

 WRITE - Type your entry in letter format.
 All submitted letters must be typed.

 SUBMIT - Upload your letter to the new online submission platform.
 Be sure to read the submission steps (student or teacher) and official rules set by the Texas Center for the Book at the Texas State Library and Archives Commission.
-A permission form is required for all student participants who will be younger than 13 years of age on November 4, 2020.
-Plan to make sure entries are submitted by December 17, 2020, 5:00 p.m.
-(CST).
+A permission form is required for all student participants who will be younger than 13 years of age on November 4, 2022.
+Plan to make sure entries are submitted by December 17, 2022, 5:00 p.m.
+(Central).